dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 When writing custom Java rules, you can only use classes from package [org.sonar.plugins.java.api](https://github.com/SonarSource/sonar-java/tree/7.16.0.30901/java-frontend/src/main/java/org/sonar/plugins/java/api).

 When browsing the existing 600+ rules from the SonarSource Analyzer for Java, you will sometime notice the use of some other utility classes, is not part of the API.
-While these classes could be sometime extremely useful in your context, **these classes are not available at runtime** for custom rule plugins.
+While these classes could be sometime extremely useful in your context, __these classes are not available at runtime__ for custom rule plugins.
-It means that, while your unit tests are still going to pass when building your plugin, your rules will most likely make analysis **crash at analysis time**.
+It means that, while your unit tests are still going to pass when building your plugin, your rules will most likely make analysis __crash at analysis time__.

-Note that we are always open to discussion, so don't hesitate to reach us and participate in threads, through our [community forum](https://community.sonarsource.com/), to suggest features and API improvement!

 ## Registering the rule in the custom plugin

 OK, you are probably quite happy at this point, as our first rule is running as expected...
 However, we are not really done yet.
 Before playing our rule against any real projects, we have to finalize its creation within the custom plugin, by registering it.

 ### Rule Metadata

 The first thing to do is to provide our rule with all the metadata which will allow us to register it properly in the SonarQube platform.
 There are two ways to add metadata for your rule:

-* annotation and
+* annotation
-* static documentation.
+* static documentation

 While annotation provides a handy way to document the rule, static documentation offers the possibility for richer information.
 Incidentally, static documentation is also the way rules in the sonar-java analyzer are described.

 To provide metadata for your rule, you need to create an HTML file, where you can provide an extended textual description of the rule, and a JSON file, with the actual metadata.
-In the case of `MyFirstCustomRule`, you will head to the `src/main/resources/org/sonar/l10n/java/rules/java/` folder to create `MyFirstCustomRule.html` and `MyFirstCustomRule.json`.
+In the case of `ReturnTypeDifferentFromSingleParameter`, you will head to the `src/main/resources/org/sonar/l10n/java/rules/java/` folder to create `ReturnTypeDifferentFromSingleParameter.html` and `ReturnTypeDifferentFromSingleParameter.json`.

 We first need to populate the HTML file with some information that will help developers fix the issue.